Legal Timelines for Suing after an Accident in Washington State

 What Is the Statute of Limitations?

-The statute of limitations sets the deadline by which a lawsuit must be filed.
-In Washington, a personal injury lawsuit must be filed within three years of the accident that caused your injuries.
+The statute of limitations establishes a deadline for filing a lawsuit.
+In Washington, you must file a personal injury lawsuit within three years of the accident that caused your injuries.
 Although this may seem like a long time, your attorney requires time to investigate the accident, obtain and review your medical records and bills, and seek a pre-suit settlement of your case.
-If the insurance companies refuse to settle for the fair and just compensation you are owed, your attorney will not hesitate to file a lawsuit.
-They must do so within the three-year timeframe, however.
+If insurance companies refuse to provide the fair and just compensation you deserve, your attorney will promptly file a lawsuit.
+However, they must do so within the three-year timeframe.

 The deadline for filing suit highlights the need to contact an attorney as soon as possible after the accident.
 By retaining a lawyer from the start, they will keep track of all important deadlines, including the filing deadline.
 If you fail to file a lawsuit within three years of the accident date, you will likely be unable to pursue compensation in court.